 If an unfair dismissal application cannot be resolved at conciliation, the application will proceed to a hearing or a conference.
 A Commission member may choose to hold either:

-A conference is generally an informal proceeding conducted by a Member of the Commission or by a staff conciliator.
+An unfair dismissal conference is generally an informal proceeding conducted by a Member of the Commission.
 They generally involve the Commission assisting parties to discuss and resolve issues via conciliation or mediation.

 Find out more